Frequently Asked Questions

 Is the run course the same as last year?

-The run course is almost identical to last year’s course with the addition of an out and back section near miles 4-5.
+The Olympic run course is the same as last year’s course with the addition of an out and back section near miles 4-5.
 It will take you past the Jefferson Memorial, adding one more magnificent Washington, DC landmark to your journey.
-Turn by turn directions are available here.

 How many aid stations are on the run course?

-There are 5 aid stations on the run course.
-Each aid station will have water and Gatorade and the first aid station will also have PowerBar gel.
+There are 5 aid stations on the Olympic run course, and 2 on the Sprint course.
+Each aid station will have water and Gatorade; the first aid station that all athletes will pass will also have energy gel.

 How many loops is the run course?